flores-et-folia/flores-et-folia.github.io/_notes/flores-et-folia/A new addition to the family.md

 - Leliana's Song
 - Miri it is while summer ilast
 - O come, O come Emmanuel
+- Over the Hills and Far Away by Nightwish
 - Rise (from Dragon Age Inquisition)
 - Scarborough Fair
 - Under a Violet Moon by Blackmore's Night